top of page

 Hartshorne and Clarkson, agents of the Sierra Leone Company, 1791, NSA, RG-1, v.
 419, no. 1.

 While there is little other evidence from the hand of Samuel Moore, historians do have plenty of archival material to analyze regarding Lawrence Hartshorne (1755–1822), to whom Moore addressed his letter.
 From a leading Quaker family in the Sandy Hook area of New Jersey, Hartshorne came to Nova Scotia during the American Revolution.
 He was a Loyalist and was part of the evacuation of New York City in 1783.
-He settled in Halifax, later Dartmouth.
-Hartshorne first entered public affairs in 1791 when he became an agent of the Sierra Leone Company to assist John Clarkson while the latter was organizing the Black Loyalist migration from Nova Scotia to Sierra Leone.[10]
+He settled in Halifax, later in Dartmouth.
+Hartshorne first entered public affairs in 1791 when he became an agent of the Sierra Leone Company to assist John Clarkson while the latter was organizing the Black Loyalist migration from Nova Scotia to Sierra Leone.[12]
 Hartshorne helped Clarkson assemble the provisions and resources necessary for lodging the future Sierra Leone settlers in Halifax during the weeks before the company’s departure in January 1792.
-Clarkson was a known abolitionist, brother to Thomas Clarkson, the renowned proponent of British abolitionism who was instrumental in bringing about the 1807 Slave Trade Act that ended the transatlantic slave trade in the British Empire.
-While the Clarkson brothers were not Quakers (they were associated with the evangelical-minded ‘Clapham Sect’ of the Church of England), John Clarkson and Hartshorne shared a common abolitionist sentiment that was harnessed in the final months of 1791 to execute the ‘back to Africa’ exodus.[11]
+Clarkson was a known abolitionist, brother to Thomas Clarkson, the renowned proponent of British abolitionism who was later instrumental in bringing about the 1807 Slave Trade Act that ended the transatlantic slave trade in the British Empire.
+While the Clarkson brothers were not Quakers (they were associated with the evangelical-minded ‘Clapham Sect’ of the Church of England), John Clarkson and Hartshorne shared a common abolitionist sentiment that was harnessed in the final months of 1791 to execute the ‘back to Africa’ exodus.[13]

 Hartshorne’s interest in Clarkson’s project is not surprising.
 Eighteenth-century Quakerism had a strong abolitionist vein.
-The central Quaker theology – that every person contained the Inner Light of divinity – had leveling social and political effects, meaning (among other things) that many Quakers supported anti-slavery causes.[12]
+The central Quaker theology – that every person contained the Inner Light of divinity – had leveling social and political effects, meaning (among other things) that many Quakers supported anti-slavery causes.[14]
 According to historian David Sutherland, Hartshorne’s work in Halifax “appears to have been motivated by a Quaker-inspired concern for blacks and by a belief that their advancement could best be achieved with a return to Africa.”
-Clarkson departed Nova Scotia with the Nova Scotian settlers (as they became known in Sierra Leone), and Hartshorne returned to his affairs in Halifax.
+Clarkson departed with the Nova Scotian settlers (as they became known in Sierra Leone), and Hartshorne returned to his affairs in Halifax.
 He had a favourable relationship with Lieutenant Governor Wentworth and the advantage of being appointed to many city committees.
 He was elected to the House of Assembly in 1793.
 Along the way, Hartshorne had also become a hardware merchant, in partnership with Thomas Boggs, a Loyalist also from New Jersey.
 In 1793, Wentworth appointed Hartshorne and Boggs as “provisioning agents for Nova Scotia’s Indigenous population.
-By this time, Hartshorne “he had become a member of the inner circle of the [Haligonian] oligarchy.”
-The Quaker entrepreneur also operated a gristmill with Jonathan Tremain on the Dartmouth side of Halifax Harbour, “long ranked as the largest manufactory in Nova Scotia.”[13]
+By this time, Hartshorne “had become a member of the inner circle of the [Haligonian] oligarchy.”
+The Quaker entrepreneur also operated a gristmill with Jonathan Tremain on the Dartmouth side of Halifax Harbour, “long ranked as the largest manufactory in Nova Scotia.”[15]
 After the death of his first wife, Elizabeth Ustick, Hartshorne married Tremain’s daughter, Abigail, in 1802.

 Hartshorne & Boggs, supplies to Indian Committee, 1802–03, NSA, RG-1, v.
 430, no. 135.